DTrejo/jotan/readme.md

   - socket.setKeepAlive
 - server
   - what to do when client sends bad data
+  - if payload is too big, as dictated by the prepended length, drop it to prevent ddos
   - emit errors
   - chainable
   - drop data instead of backpressure